National Security Agency: Patents

-NSA has the ability to file for a patent from the U.S. Patent and Trademark Office under gag order.
+NSA can file for a patent from the U.S. Patent and Trademark Office under gag order.
 Unlike normal patents, these are not revealed to the public and do not expire.
-However, if the Patent Office receives an application for an identical patent from a third party, they will reveal NSA's patent and officially grant it to NSA for the full term on that date.
+However, if the Patent Office receives an application for an identical patent from a third party, they will reveal the NSA's patent and officially grant it to the NSA for the full term on that date.

 One of NSA's published patents describes a method of geographically locating an individual computer site in an Internet-like network, based on the latency of multiple network connections.
 Although no public patent exists, NSA is reported to have used a similar locating technology called trilateralization that allows real-time tracking of an individual's location, including altitude from ground level, using data obtained from cellphone towers.

 Insignia and memorials

 The heraldic insignia of NSA consists of an eagle inside a circle, grasping a key in its talons.
 The eagle represents the agency's national mission.
 Its breast features a shield with bands of red and white, taken from the Great Seal of the United States and representing Congress.
 The key is taken from the emblem of Saint Peter and represents security.

 When the NSA was created, the agency had no emblem and used that of the Department of Defense.
 The agency adopted its first of two emblems in 1963.
 The current NSA insignia has been in use since 1965, when then-Director, LTG Marshall S. Carter (USA) ordered the creation of a device to represent the agency.
 The NSA's flag consists of the agency's seal on a light blue background.

-Crews associated with NSA missions have been involved in a number of dangerous and deadly situations.
+Crews associated with NSA missions have been involved in several dangerous and deadly situations.
 The USS Liberty incident in 1967 and USS Pueblo incident in 1968 are examples of the losses endured during the Cold War.
 The National Security Agency/Central Security Service Cryptologic Memorial honors and remembers the fallen personnel, both military and civilian, of these intelligence missions.
 It is made of black granite, and has 171 names carved into it, As of 2013.
 It is located at NSA headquarters.
 A tradition of declassifying the stories of the fallen was begun in 2001.

-Constitutionality, legality and privacy questions regarding operations
+Constitutionality, legality, and privacy concerning operations

 In the United States, at least since 2001, there has been legal controversy over what signal intelligence can be used for and how much freedom the National Security Agency has to use signal intelligence.
 In 2015, the government made slight changes in how it uses and collects certain types of data, specifically phone records.
 The government was not analyzing the phone records as of early 2019.
 The surveillance programs were deemed unlawful in September 2020 in a court of appeals case.